 The External Monitor Job plugin was the traditional way to do this.
 But actually using it is pretty awkward, since Jenkins only receives the final build status.
 You cannot use SCM integrations like the Git plugin, or publish test results.
 You cannot even schedule such a build from Jenkins very easily.

-To address the needs of people who have builds that are just too long to interrupt every time a Jenkins slave agent is reconnected (or Jenkins is restarted for a plugin update!), we have built an experimental plugin offering a new “long-running” job type.
+To address the needs of people who have builds that are just too long to interrupt every time a Jenkins agent agent is reconnected (or Jenkins is restarted for a plugin update!), we have built an experimental plugin offering a new “long-running” job type.
 The configuration is almost the same as for a standard free-style job, with one difference: the part of your build that you want to run apart from Jenkins should be configured as a (Unix) shell or (Windows) batch step.
 Of course this script could in turn run Maven or other tools.

 A beta version of this plugin has been published for Jenkins Enterprise customers.
 Try it out today!
 Enable the Jenkins Enterprise experimental update center in your global configuration screen (